What Does Christmas in Vietnam Look Like?

 Is Christmas a holiday in Vietnam?

 Christmas is not an official holiday in Vietnam.
-However, everyone eagerly awaits Christmas with many expectations of warmth, joy, and happiness.
+However, everyone awaits Christmas with the eager expectations of warmth, joy, and happiness.

 How long is Christmas celebrated in Vietnam?

-In Vietnam, Christmas is officially held on the evening of December 24 and lasts until the end of December 25.
+In Vietnam, Christmas is officially held on the evening of December 24 until the end of December 25.

-In particular, for Christians, these two Christmas days are extremely important in their spiritual and religious life.
+These two Christmas days are vital in the spiritual life of all Christian people.
 For non-believers, Christmas is only the night of December 24.

-However, right from the beginning of December every year, the Christmas atmosphere has taken place all over the country.
+However, from the beginning of December every year, the Christmas atmosphere has covered all the country.
 In particular, shops, restaurants, hotels, and shopping places are splendidly decorated, launching promotions to welcome the jubilation of the Christmas season.

 A shop decorates for Christmas